These Cadbury Egg Cookies are stuffed chocolate chip cookies with Cadbury mini eggs hidden in the middle. Serve them as an easy treat for Easter!

 Now you need to refrigerate the dough for at least an hour so the dough is nice and cold.

-The key to making Cadbury egg cookies is making sure the dough isn’t too warm.
+The key to making this Cadbury egg cookie recipe is making sure the dough isn’t too warm.
 The warmer it is, the more it’ll spread, which isn’t good for stuffed chocolate chip cookies.

 How To Freeze Cadbury Egg Cookies

-There are two ways you can freeze Cadbury egg cookies.
+There are two ways you can freeze your Cadbury mini egg cookies.